Table of Contents[Hide][Show]

-The Artsgarden also houses the Cultural Concierge, a centralized source for free maps, ticket information, visitor guides, and directions for Indianapolis arts events.
-This seven-story-tall glass structure is suspended 17 feet above the intersection of Washington and Illinois streets.
+The Indianapolis Artsgarden also houses the Cultural Concierge, a centralized source for free maps, ticket information, travel guides and directions for Indianapolis arts events.
+This seven-story-tall glass structure is suspended 17 feet above the intersection of Illinois and Washington streets.
 Don’t miss a chance to stroll through.
 Even if there is no performance, it’s a peaceful spot to rest during a busy day exploring the city.

 3. Indianapolis Art Center

-Home to many local artists, this center houses more than 50 art exhibitions in 6 art galleries, 8 exhibition spaces, 13 state-of-the-art studios, a 224-seat auditorium, a library, a gift shop, a riverfront deck and stage, and sculpture gardens.
-The center stretches 9.5 acres along the banks of the White River.
+Home to many local artists, this center houses more than 50 art exhibitions in six art galleries, eight exhibition spaces, 13 state-of-the-art studios, a 224-seat auditorium, a library, a gift shop and a riverfront deck and stage.
+The center’s ArtsPark stretches 9.5 acres along the banks of the White River and features interactive sculpture gardens.
 The building itself is a work of art, designed by world-renowned architect Michael Graves.
-The Indianapolis Art Center is open 7 days a week and entrance is free.
+The Indianapolis Art Center is open seven days a week and entrance is free.